Vaccine equity: Vaccine messaging

+Geographical distributions

+Migrant populations

+Migrants and refugees in Europe and other regions face multiple difficulties in obtaining vaccinations and are often under-vaccinated compared with host populations.
+People arriving from Africa, Eastern Europe, the Eastern Mediterranean, and Asia are more likely to have incomplete or delayed vaccination.
+Recently arrived refugees, migrants, and asylum seekers are less likely to be fully vaccinated than longer-term residents from the same communities.
+Those with limited contact with healthcare services, no citizenship, or lower income are also more likely to be under-vaccinated.

+Barriers to vaccination among migrants include language and literacy challenges, limited understanding of entitlements to vaccination, concerns about side effects, and gaps in health professionals' knowledge of relevant vaccination guidelines.
+Structural and legal factors—such as lack of documentation, fixed address, or healthcare registration—also restrict access.
+These barriers can be reduced through tailored communication, clear policies, community engagement, and vaccination offered in accessible local settings.

+Evidence from systematic reviews indicates that these challenges are not limited to Europe.
+Across regions, ethnic minority and migrant populations have faced persistent structural, informational, and trust-related barriers to COVID-19 vaccine access, highlighting the importance of inclusive communication and equitable delivery systems.

 COVID-19

 Priorly developed work for other coronaviruses allowed the COVID-19 vaccination development team to have a head start, speeding up development and trials.
 Specifically, COVID-19 vaccination development began in January 2020.
 On May 15, 2020, Operation Warp Speed was announced as a partnership between the United States Department of Health and Human Services and the Department of Defense. $18 Billion was contracted out to eight different companies to develop COVID-19 vaccinations intended for the US population; major companies included where Moderna, Pfizer, and Johnson & Johnson.
 These three companies received the earliest emergency use approval from the FDA, therefore being the most common vaccinations in the United States.

 Vaccine inequality has been a major concern in the COVID-19 pandemic, with most vaccines being reserved by wealthy countries, including vaccines manufactured in developing countries.
 Globally, the problem has been distribution; supply is adequate.
 Not all countries have the ability to produce the vaccine.

 In low-income countries, vaccination rates long remained almost zero.
 This has caused sickness and death.

 Vaccine inequity during the COVID-19 pandemic showed the disparity between minority groups and countries.
 Based on income and rural or urban setting, vaccination rates were vastly disproportionate.
-As of 19 March 2022, 79% of people in high income countries had received one or more doses of a covid-19 vaccine, compared with just 14% of people in low income countries.
+As of 19 March 2022, 79% of people in high income countries had received one or more doses of a COVID-19 vaccine, compared with just 14% of people in low income countries.
 By April 25, 2022, 15.2% of people in low income countries had received at least one dose, while overall globally 65.1% of the global population had received at least one dose.